BoykaFramework/boyka-framework/website/docs/framework-docs/getting-started/quickstart.md

 When you execute this command, you will be asked a set of questions, based on which, the Boyka project will be setup.

 :::tip
-Read the questions very carefully and understand it, then reply with your answers
+While answering the questions, make sure you read it carefully and reply accordingly to your requirement.
 :::

 A new folder of the project name which you provided to the command will be created which you can open in any IDE of your choosing.